example42/example42.github.io/_posts/2026-03-14-silent-is-not-idle.md

 ---
 layout: blog
 title: Silent is not idle
+description: "Pabawi goes from v0.4 to v0.8 in two months: Ansible integration, RBAC, SSH management, and a clearer vision for the one-pane-of-glass for classic infrastructure."
 ---

 # Pabawi is Growing Fast: from v0.4 to v0.8 in Two Months